-13.5 The IPS requires Australian Government agencies to which the FOI Act applies to:

-- publish an agency plan (ss 8(1) and 8(2)(a)) - publish specified categories of information (s 8(2)) - consider proactively publishing other government information (s 8(4)).

-Those three elements are referred to in these guidelines as an agency's IPS entry.
-Individual agencies' IPS entries together constitute the IPS.

-13.6 Agencies must have regard to the objects of the FOI Act and these Guidelines in complying with the IPS requirements (ss 9A and 93A).
+- 13.7 The IPS requires Australian Government agencies to which the FOI Act applies to: - publish an agency plan (ss 8(1) and 8(2)(a)) - publish specified categories of information (s 8(2)) - consider proactively publishing other government information (s 8(4)). - 13.8 Together, these 3 elements are referred to in these Guidelines as an agency's IPS entry.
+Individual agencies' IPS entries constitute the IPS. - 13.9 Agencies must have regard to the objects of the FOI Act and these Guidelines in complying with the IPS requirements (ss 9A and 93A).
 These Guidelines provide information about the IPS requirements applying to agencies.
 They also include recommendations and guidance to encourage better practice.